Hiroshima Dragonflies

-The Hiroshima Dragonflies (広島ドラゴンフライズ, Hiroshima Doragonfuraizu) are a professional basketball team based in Hiroshima, Japan.
+The Hiroshima Dragonflies (広島ドラゴンフライズ, Hiroshima Doragonfuraizu) are a Japanese professional basketball team based in Hiroshima.
+The team competes in the B.League Premier, the highest division of the B.League, as a member of the Western Conference.
+The team plays its home games at Hiroshima Sun Plaza.

 In October 2014 they commenced competing in the Western Conference of the Japanese National Basketball League.
 In September 2016 they joined the B.League, the NBL's successor league, and currently play in the first division's Western Conference.
 The Dragonflies have won the B.League championship once, in 2024.
 They also won the East Asia Super League (EASL) in 2025.

 History

 Foundation

 In April 2014, following the announcement that the former Japan Basketball League would be restructured as the National Basketball League, a group was launched to support the formation of a professional basketball team in Hiroshima.
 In May 2014 the group received support from the prefectural basketball association and an application to join the NBL was submitted in July.
 In August 2014 the application was approved and the name Hiroshima Dragonflies was decided.
 In October 2014 an operating company Hiroshima Dragonflies Corporation (株式会社広島ドラゴンフライズ) was established.